fig02/gdb-load-ovl/README.md

 - `PAUSE`
 - `KALEIDO`
 - `KALEIDO_SCOPE`

+The script can also automatically load overlays into gdb as the game uses them.
+To do so, run `z64ovl auto on`.
+Disable with `z64ovl auto off`.
+The default is `off` (see `AUTOLOAD_ENABLED_BY_DEFAULT` in the script to change the default).

 Note: This tool does not currently support overlays made up of multiple object files, but hopefully it will soon :)

 ***